The Surprising Effects of Dry Indoor Air in Winter

 8. Nosebleeds

 Random, unexplained nosebleeds are one of the clearest indicators of dry air.
-In fact, dry air is the most common culprit of nosebleeds.
+In fact, air dryness is the most common culprit of nosebleeds.
 Low-humidity environments can dry out your nasal membrane — the soft tissue that lines the nasal cavity — causing it to crack.
 Blowing or rubbing your nose aggravates the nasal membrane and makes it more likely to bleed.

 9. Eye Irritation